jorgefz/photoevolver/README.md

 >>> import photoevolver as ph
 ```

-## Scientific Background
+## Scientific background

 In the past few decades, thousands of extrasolar planets have been discovered.
-Many of these planets are small, between Earth and Neptune in size, and orbit very closely to their stars.
-As a result, they receive large amounts of radiation, which can drive gas on their atmospheres to escape the planet's gravity.
+Many of these planets are small, between Earth and Neptune in size, and orbit very close to their stars, well within the orbit of Mercury in the Solar System.
+As a result, these planets receive large amounts of radiation from their stars, particularly X-rays and UV, which can "erode" the large atmospheres of these planets.
-In some cases, these planets can be completely stripped of their atmospheres.
+Over time, some of these planets can even be completely stripped of their atmospheres, down to barren rocky worlds.

 `photoevolver` simulates the atmospheric escape from these planets across their lifetime and determines whether their atmospheres survive or are completely stripped by radiation from their host star.
 See [Fernández Fernández et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.tmp.1197F/abstract) for more information.